Hierochloe odorata: Indigenous traditions (North America)

-Sweet grass is widely used by Indigenous peoples from many different Nations in North America.
-Among many of the Plains Indians it is considered one of the "four sacred medicines".
-Though being used for many purposes, its main two purposes for many tribes is to attract good spirits.
-As well as being used as a natural mosquito repellent.
+Sweetgrass is widely used by Indigenous peoples from many different Nations in North America.
+The Haudenosaunee (Iroquois) tribes have been known to use sweetgrass in a variety of ways, such as basketry, ceremonial smudging, incense, perfume, and herbal medicine.
+Among many of the Indigenous peoples of the Great Plains and Canadian Prairies it is considered one of the "four sacred medicines".
+Though being used for many purposes, its main two purposes for many tribes are to attract good spirits and as a natural mosquito repellent.
 It is also known as the "Hair of Mother Earth".
-Robin Wall Kimmerer writes among other things about sweetgrass and its sustainable harvesting in her book Braiding Sweetgrass.
+Robin Wall Kimmerer writes about sweetgrass and its sustainable harvesting in her book Braiding Sweetgrass.